Skip to main content

 skillsThink about a cat video.

 Well, really, I want you to think about how the internet works, but everybody loves a cat video, so let's think about how you end up watching a cat video on your screen.
-A piece of work is created, in this case, a video, then it follows a series of transmissions across various networks — digital networks, networks of people and organizations, and connected data sources.
+A piece of work is created, in this case, a video, then it follows a series of transmissions across various networks — digital networks, networks of people and organisations, and connected data sources.

 xP&A is extended planning and analysis, a term coined by Gartner to explain the technology that allows distributed inputs from the business units, algorithms and edge systems directly into the planning function.
 Information is dispersed, requiring a different set of skills to integrate the information.